 Because you see, as soon as you do that, you’re attempting to offer up to that person some piece of evidence, some reason to believe, in an effort to convince them to believe in God and give their life to Jesus Christ.

-We do this all the time in very ordinary ways.
+We make statements, and then offer evidence in support of some claim all the time in very ordinary ways.

-Each of these statements represents some statement or instruction, which is substantiated by some point of reasoning.
+Each of the above represents some statement or instruction, which is substantiated by some point of reasoning.